Perturbative quantum simulation: Perturbative quantum simulation --- general framework

 \subsection{A complete basis operation set}

 We can choose the generalised quantum operations to be a complete set of basis operations.
 In particular, every single qubit operation can be decomposed into a linear combination of $16$ basis operations.
 This is because every single qubit operation (including projective measurements) can be expressed with square matrices with $4 \times 4 = 16$ elements by using the Pauli transfer representation~\cite{greenbaum2015introduction}.
 Therefore, $16$ linearly independent operations are sufficient to emulate arbitrary single qubit operations.
-In Table~\ref{tab:bases}, we show one efficient set of basis operations for a single qubit in Ref.~\cite{endo2018practical}.
+Table~\ref{tab:bases} displays one efficient set of single-qubit basis operations in Ref.~\cite{endo2018practical}.

 Here, we denote the complete basis operations as $\{\mathcal{B}_i\}$.
 For multiple qubit systems, tensor products of single qubit operations, e.g., $\mathcal{B}_i \otimes \mathcal{B}_j$ also forms a complete basis set for composite systems.
 Therefore, we can decompose any $n$-qubit interaction into the basis $\{\mathcal{B}_i\}^{\otimes n}$.
 While the decomposition is universal, it may produce a large decomposition coefficient, making it inefficient to implement.
 We can thus consider an over-complete basis with generalised quantum operations and find an optimised decomposition.
 Specifically, consider a set of over-complete basis $\{\Phi_k\}$ which includes the identity channel, our target is to solve the following problem.